weierophinney/grumpy-phpunit/creating-test-data.markdown

 ### Serialize And Store
 I have a personal preference for architectures where I speak to data sources and create data objects from the results.
-One benefit of this is that during testing I can create collections of objects by writing some PHP code and serializing the results to the file system for later retrieval.
+One benefit of this is that, during testing, I can create collections of objects by writing some PHP code and serializing the results to the file system for later retrieval.